 Rachel has presented exhibitions in Australia, New Zealand, Japan, the USA and Canada.
 She speaks and publishes widely on contemporary art and curatorial practice.
-Rachel has worked with leading international and Australian artists including Kutlug Altaman, Lee Bul, Olafur Eliasson, Tim Hawkinson, Mike Parr and Shahzia Sikander.
-She curated a major survey by Ed Ruscha at the MCA in 2004 and her key international thematic exhibitions include Liquid Sea (2003) and Masquerade: Representation and the self in contemporary art (2006).
+Rachel has worked with leading international and Australian artists including Kutlug Ataman, Lee Bul, Olafur Eliasson, Tim Hawkinson, Annette Messager, Yoko Ono, Mike Parr and Shahzia Sikander.
+She curated a major survey by Ed Ruscha at the MCA in 2004 and her key international thematic exhibitions include Liquid Sea (2003), Masquerade: Representation and the self in contemporary art (2006, and Marking Time (2012).

 In 2008 she curated the survey exhibition Yinka Shonibare MBE for the MCA which travelled to the Brooklyn Museum, New York and the National Museum of African Art, Smithsonian Institution, Washington DC in 2009-10.
 She edited a monograph by Prestel Publishing and the MCA to accompany the exhibition.
 In 2011 she collaborated with the Musee d’art contemporain de Montreal, Canada on a solo exhibition and new film commission by Runa Islam.
-She is the curator of Marking Time, a major thematic exhibition which celebrates the reopening of the MCA in March 2012.
+In 2013, Rachel curated the first major show in Australia of Kenyan-born, Brooklyn-based artist Wangechi Mutu at the MCA.

-Anna has worked in a variety of roles in the arts since 1999 including Acting Assistant Curator of Contemporary Art at the Art Gallery of NSW (2008 – 09) and Project Assistant / Project Manager at dLux media arts (2000 – 06).
-Anna has a PhD in Media Arts (2010) from the University of NSW’s College of Fine Arts and has exhibited her art work nationally and internationally, most recently as part of a collaborative duo with Jason Gee.
-With a focus on audio-visual sampling, the duo’s practice involves scavenging the debris of popular culture to create works that explore disturbing patterns and humour underlying the media environment.
+Anna has worked in the arts for the past fifteen years.
+She was previously Assistant Curator of Contemporary Art at the Art Gallery of NSW (2008 – 09) and Curatorial Assistant / Project Manager at dLux media arts, Sydney (2000 – 2006).
+Anna holds a PhD in Media Arts and a Bachelor of Fine Arts (Honours) from the University of NSW, and has exhibited her video art work nationally and internationally.

 Anne joined the MCA as C3West Curator in 2011.
 In this role she develops innovative ways for artists to work with non-arts organisations to address strategic issues and engage with communities.
 In 2011 she was responsible for the C3West Hurstville City Council collaboration, The Begin-Again.
 This night art walk was Australian artist Angelica Mesiti’s response to community concerns expressed in the research for Council’s Community Strategic Plan.
 Anne also managed the delivery of the symposium The Future of Penrith/Penrith of the Future, the vision for the public spaces and facilities of Penrith by the international art and design collective Campement Urbain.

-Current C3West projects include a partnership with Campbelltown City Council to engage Airds community about the health of the Upper Georges River, and a collaboration with Hurstville Council and Westfield Hurstville to engage with local youth.
+In 2013, Anne collaborated with artist Lara Thoms, Hurstville Council and Westfield Hurstville to engage with local youth through the democratic, site-specific project Ultimate Vision – Monument to Us.
 At the MCA she has worked with Australian artist Brook Andrew on Warrang, the building commission about the heritage significance of the MCA site.